aloux00/node-rproxy/README.md

 ##rproxy setup

-rproxy autoconnect (autoconnectproxy.js) runs on the endpoint and provides connections to the public wesocket proxy (slaveproxy.js) that connects to real clients. autoconnectproxy.js assumes that the client (real client) initiates communication by sending data first. autoconnectproxy.js waits for the first message and then connects the other end of the connection to the real webserver app. slaveproxy.js is a websocket server that must distinguish between connections from autoconnectproxy.js and real clients and for each real client, it must have a autoconnectproxy connection to pair.
+rproxy autoconnect (autoconnectproxy.js) runs on the endpoint and provides connections to the public wesocket proxy (slaveproxy.js) that connects to real clients. autoconnectproxy.js assumes that the client (real client) initiates communication by sending data first. autoconnectproxy.js waits for the first message and then connects the other end of the connection to the real webserver app. slaveproxy.js is a websocket server that must distinguish between connections from autoconnectproxy.js and real clients and for each real client, it must have a autoconnectproxy connection to pair. alternatively, it would be possible to use a seperate port for server and client connections however in my situation I only have any publicly open ports to spare.

 slaveproxy.js is run like this on the public server:
 ```